mercyXp/Introduction-To-Programming-cpp/README.md

 # Introduction to Programmming
-This is a collection of solved tasks from the Higher IT School at Tomsk State University for the Introduction to programming course.
+This is a collection of solved tasks from the Higher IT School at Tomsk State University on <a href="https://code.hits.university/">CodeHedgehog</a>
 The language used is `C++`.